 Our training courses include interview and interrogation training, cognitive interviewing, and statement analysis along with related courses and programs designed to help investigators detect deception and lies as well as identify truthfulness, as both skills are critical to reaching accurate conclusions within investigations, in essence...finding the truth!
 Partner with us on your pursuit of the truth and sign up for our newsletter and free videos below!

-In 2014 we launched The Lie Boat! which is an annual training cruise focused on lies and lie detection to help you navigate your way to the TRUTH within interviews and interrogations!
-Check it out at http://www.thelieboat.com and click HERE to sign up for the email list to stay informed so you can join us on the next Lie Boat in 2015!
+One of our unique training events is The Lie Boat! which is a training cruise...YES, a CRUISE, focused on lies and lie detection to help you navigate your way to the TRUTH within interviews and interrogations!
+Check out the website at http://www.thelieboat.com and sign up for the email list to stay informed so you can join us on the next Lie Boat Training Cruise!

 The BELIEF Interviewing Model is an investigative interviewing program designed to help investigators gather and assess information from victims, witnesses, informants and suspects.
 Based upon more than 20 years of law enforcement investigative experience and shaped by current academic research, this method is non-confrontational and very effective sitting face-to-face during interviews or interrogations, whether it is within the context of police investigations, insurance fraud, loss prevention, or human resource investigations.
 It is also ideal for conducting interviews over the telephone or computer conferencing software where there are no behavioral indicators to focus on, just the person's words.
 Since truths and lies are told through the words people use, it makes perfect sense to have the narrative be the central focus of an interview program!
 Words not only carry truths and lies, but they also provide information, which is the goal of any interview...to gather information.